-Kimberlee Baczewski is the Executive Vice President of the Charles J. Strosacker Foundation.
+Kimberlee Baczewski is the President and CEO of the Charles J. Strosacker Foundation.
 She’s been a trustee at the Foundation for 20 years.
 She and her family have called Midland home for 8 years.
 Kimberlee graduated from Central Michigan University with a Bachelor of Arts in Therapeutic Recreation.

 Prior to her work at the Foundation, Kimberlee worked as a Recreational Therapist and Admissions Manager, working with children and adults with traumatic brain injuries and spinal cord injuries.
 Kimberlee and her husband, Mark have two sons, ages 13 and 10.
 In their free time, they enjoy playing golf, tennis, attending Loons baseball games, and traveling far and wide to visit baseball stadiums throughout the country.
 Kimberlee’s community involvement includes the Arnold Center Board of Directors, Midland County ESA Board of Trustees, Greater Midland Board of Trustees and The Legacy Center for Community Success Board of Directors.
 She serves on the Advisory Board at MidMichigan Health.
 She’s the Family Foundation Chair at Council of Michigan Foundations.
 She’s a Trustee at Memorial Presbyterian Church.
 She’s a member of the 100 Club and is active with the Adams Elementary PTO.